1086-Maria-Big-Data/JobAdAnalytics/README.md

 This project makes use of the free to use common craw datasets housed on Amazon Web Services to fulfill client questions related to job market advertisements
 ## Description
+Job Ad Analytics makes use of common crawl data (https://commoncrawl.org/the-data/get-started/) as a data source for analyizing job ads across the internet.
+Comman crawl is a universally accessible and analyzable repository of web crawl data that includes raw web page data, extracted metadata, and text extractions.
+Job Ad Analytics makes use of this data by querying the common crawl index for URLs containing job/s and career/s in order to filter out any non-job advertisments within each of the crawls.
+The program then looks through each each segment within a crawl to access the WARC files which contain WARC objects that hold the data and metadata for every webpage.
 ## Technologies
 * Scala 2.11.12
 * SBT Build Tool 1.5.5